WDRshadow/ITRL-Convert/README.md

-# FLIR Camera Video Stream
+# ZED Camera Video Stream

 ## Introduction

-This project is designed to stream video from a FLIR camera to a virtual video device using v4l2loopback.
+This project is designed to stream video from a ZED camera to a virtual video device using v4l2loopback.
 It supports high frame rates (up to 60 FPS) and can overlay additional information such as sensor data and HMI elements onto the video stream.
 The project is optimized for performance using CUDA for image processing tasks.

 ## Software architecture

-This FLIR camera streaming application follows a modular architecture designed for high-performance real-time video processing and sensor data integration.
+This ZED camera streaming application follows a modular architecture designed for high-performance real-time video processing and sensor data integration.
 The system is composed of several key modules:

 ### Workflow Overview